Buffy the Vampire Slayer season 1

-The first season of the American supernatural drama television series Buffy the Vampire Slayer originally aired between March 10 and June 2, 1997 on The WB.
+The first season of the American supernatural drama television series Buffy the Vampire Slayer originally aired between March 10 and June 2, 1997, on The WB.
 Conceived as a mid-season replacement, the season consists of twelve episodes, each running approximately 45 minutes in length, and originally aired on Mondays at 9:00 pm ET.

 Plot

-Teenager Buffy Summers is the Slayer, a lone young woman chosen in each generation to be bestowed with mystical powers to fight demons, beings descended from the "Old Ones", the evil inhabitants of Earth before humans, who hope to rule Earth once more.
-Prior to the events of the season, Buffy’s Slayer responsibilities caused her to lose her friends and be kicked out of her old school for having burned down the gym, leading her and her mother Joyce to move to Sunnydale, where Buffy hopes to have a fresh start free of the Slayer role.
+Teenager Buffy Summers is the Slayer, a lone young woman chosen in each generation to be bestowed with mystical powers to fight vampires, demons, and the forces of darkness descended from the "Old Ones", the evil inhabitants of Earth before humans, who hope to rule Earth once more.
+Prior to the events of the season, Buffy's Slayer responsibilities caused her to lose her friends and be kicked out of her old school, Hemery High, for having burned down the gym, leading her and her mother Joyce to move to Sunnydale, where Buffy hopes to have a fresh start free of her Slayer role.

-Her plans are complicated by Rupert Giles, Sunnydale High's librarian and her new Watcher, the Slayer's guardian and mentor, who reminds her of the inescapable presence of evil in the world that only she has the ability to fight.
-Unbeknownst to Buffy, Sunnydale is built atop a Hellmouth, a portal to demon dimensions that attracts supernatural phenomena to the area.
-Buffy meets two schoolmates, Xander Harris and Willow Rosenberg, who resolve to help her in her Slayer responsibilities.
-Together with Giles, they form the "Scooby Gang", and decide to take a combined approach to fighting demons, rather than the Slayer acting alone as is traditional.
+Her plans are complicated by Rupert Giles, Sunnydale High's librarian, and her new Watcher.
+As the Slayer's guardian and mentor, Giles reminds her of the inescapable presence of evil in the world that only she has the ability to fight.
+Unbeknownst to Buffy, Sunnydale is built atop the Hellmouth, a portal to demon dimensions that attracts supernatural phenomena to the area.
+Buffy meets two schoolmates, Xander Harris and Willow Rosenberg, who resolve to help her with her Slayer responsibilities.
+Together with Giles, they form the "Scooby Gang" and decide to take a combined approach to fighting demons rather than the Slayer acting alone as is traditional.

 The Scoobies also receive help from Angel, a vampire cursed with a soul, whose motives are not entirely clear at first.
-There is romantic tension between the group due to Buffy's burgeoning attraction to Angel, Xander's unrequited crush on Buffy, and Xander's own obliviousness of Willow's affection for him.
-The Scoobies distrust Angel at first but warm to him as the season progresses, while Giles comes to genuinely care for the other Scoobies and realizes that he must take an active presence in fighting demons and cannot simply rely on books and theoretical knowledge.
-The Scoobies often clash with popular student Cordelia Chase, who attempted to befriend Buffy on her first day, but Buffy objected to her treatment of the other Scoobies.
+There is romantic tension between the group due to Buffy's burgeoning attraction to Angel, Xander's unrequited crush on Buffy, and Xander's own obliviousness to Willow's love for him.
+The Scoobies initially distrust Angel, but they warm to him as the season progresses.
+Giles comes to genuinely care for the other Scoobies and realizes that he must take an active presence in fighting demons and cannot simply rely on books and theoretical knowledge.
+The Scoobies often clash with popular student Cordelia Chase, who attempted to befriend Buffy on her first day, but Buffy objected to her treatment of Xander and Willow.
 Over the season, Cordelia becomes aware of the supernatural world around her and becomes a reluctant ally to the Scoobies, revealing a more intelligent side to her seemingly vapid personality.

-Although the season contains several standalone episodes, there is season-long story arc which focuses on The Master, an ancient vampire who recognizes Angel as having been a great evil prior to being cursed with a soul.
-The Master commands a cult of vampires known as the Order of Aurelius and is trapped in another dimension by mystical forces.
+Although the season contains several standalone episodes, there is a season-long story arc that focuses on the Master, an ancient vampire who recognizes Angel as having been a great evil prior to being cursed with a soul.
+The Master commands a cult of vampires known as the Order of Aurelius and is trapped in the Hellmouth by mystical forces.